mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 6/Discussion assignment.md

 1. I have substantial experience working without supervision and meeting deadlines, both during graduate school and while working as a data manager.
 I have been writing from home for a number of years, and have developed routines that help me stay on task without needing external supervision.
 2. I have a wide variety of writing experience, including academic writing and essays for lay audiences, and also nonfiction editing experience.
-This helps me better understand authorial goals, perspectives, and anxieties, which will help me both market myself to and communicate effectively with authors and editors.
+This helps me better understand authorial goals, perspectives, and anxieties, which will help me both market myself to, and communicate effectively with, both authors and editors.
-3. My writing, data management, and tech-related experience have all involved highly detail-focused work, ==??????????????
+3. My writing, data management, and tech-related work have all required a level of detail orientation similar to that required to write and proof an index.
+This level of detail orientation is also helpful when doing complex, unfamiliar tasks for the first time, such as setting up a business.